rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 ####Scale

-In terms of data scale, the dataset is reasonably large.
-For example, below is a sub-set of the data with all abundance values discretized.
-Each column is a unique identified species and each row is a unique sample.
-Colums are rows are sorted the sum.
-This is ~1 million measurments.
-The challenge is to first examine whether the data are useful and, if so, organize the data so that extracting insights is possible.
+After a dictioary for each sample, we were left with a reasonably large nunber of measurments.
+Below is a sub-set with counts discretized (0 or 1).
+Each column is a unique micro-organism species and each row is a unique sample, with both sorted by sum.
+In total, there are ~1 million measurments shown here.
+The challenge was first examine whether the data are useful.
+If so, we then wanted to organize it such that extracting insights is possible.

 <div class="imgcap">
 <img src="/assets/Infectome_1_1.jpg" width="50%">